 All Board meetings are open to the public and news media representatives are notified of the meetings.

 Discussions will be held in the open with the exception of executive sessions.
-All Regular meetings are audio recorded and archived.
-Copies can be requested from the District Treasurer’s Office.
+All Regular meetings are streamed live via Youtube and archived on the district YouTube channel.
 As you will note, there is time on the Regular meeting agenda for citizen comments and questions.
 If you have questions about the specific procedure, please check with one of the Board members or a district staff member prior to the start of the meeting.
 Involved and informed parents and citizens are our best guarantee of excellence in our public schools.

 SPECIAL BOARD MEETINGS